-Have you heard of any advertisement claiming that their product is “chemical-free?”
+Have you heard of any advertisement claiming their product is “chemical-free?”
 How did you react?

 Well, for chemists, that is an example of a very bad and misleading advertisement.
 Why?
 It’s because there’s no such thing as “chemical-free.”
-By definition, a chemical is a substance that can be represented using a fixed chemical formula and possess characteristic properties.
+A chemical is a substance that can be represented using a fixed chemical formula and possess characteristic properties.

 A compound is a type of chemical which is defined as a substance composed of atoms of two or more elements chemically united in fixed proportions.
 The water we drink and even the air we breathe are all considered “chemicals.”
 Learn more about “chemicals” and compounds in this section!